marklogic/flux/docs/export/export-rows.md

 The `export-orc-files` command writes one or more ORC files to the directory specified by the `--path` option.
 This command reuses Spark's support for writing ORC files.
-You can include any of the [Spark ORC options](https://spark.apache.org/docs/latest/sql-data-sources-orc.html) via the `-P` option to control how ORC content is written.
+You can include any of the [Spark ORC data source options](https://spark.apache.org/docs/latest/sql-data-sources-orc.html) via the `-P` option to control how ORC content is written.
 These options are expressed as `-PoptionName=optionValue`.

+For configuration options listed in the above Spark ORC guide, use the `-C` option instead.
+For example, `-Cspark.sql.orc.impl=hive` would change the type of ORC implementation.

 ### Parquet

 The `export-parquet-files` command writes one or more Parquet files to the directory specified by the `--path` option.
 This command reuses Spark's support for writing Parquet files.
-You can include any of the [Spark Parquet options](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) via the `-P` option to control how Parquet content is written.
+You can include any of the [Spark Parquet data source options](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) via the `-P` option to control how Parquet content is written.
 These options are expressed as `-PoptionName=optionValue`.

+For configuration options listed in the above Spark Parquet guide, use the `-C` option instead.
+For example, `-Cspark.sql.parquet.compression.codec=gzip` would change the compressed used for writing Parquet files.

 ## Controlling the save mode